How often do you wash your hair? Everyday? Every other? Once a week?

 Here’s a great (and easy!) hair treatment that you can try at home using castor oil.

 On days when I’m too busy to wash my hair, I use dry shampoo.
-This DIY Cacao Mint Dry Shampoo recipe is my favourite.
-It’s effective in absorbing excess oil and smells delicious.
+This overnight dry shampoo by Kaia Naturals is my favourite.
+It’s effective in absorbing excess oil and leaves your hair looking fresh.
 Give it a try and let me know what you think!